GlamrHQ/WhiteChristmas/backend/README.md

 # Object Detection Backend Service

-This service provides an API endpoint for analyzing images using Google Cloud Platform's Gemini Vision API.
+This service provides an API endpoint for analyzing images using Google Cloud Platform's Vertex AI Vision API.
 The service is built with FastAPI and deployed on Google Cloud Run.

 ## Prerequisites